 Victim and Enabler silence is an abusive person’s most effective weapon.
 As such, one of the most important things to keep in mind if you find yourself being abused is to remember staying quiet seldom helps you.

 Keep in mind that your silence or passive complacency tolerating or overlooking narcissistic abuse truly is the abusive person’s most effective and potentially lethal way of harming you.
-Its their goal to psychologically and emotionally vex the people they target for pervasive abuse.
+It is their goal to psychologically and emotionally vex the people they target for pervasive abuse.

 If you are being abused, cyber bullied, stalked, or harassed, understand that it’s crucial not to minimize the abuse’s effects.
 Narcissistic Abuse is physically debilitating as well as financially limiting.

-After all… who can be expected to succeed personally or professionally in career or lifestyle goals when people are constanting trying to sabotage or thwart their progress?
+After all… who can be expected to succeed personally or professionally in career or lifestyle goals when people are constantly trying to sabotage or thwart their progress?

 Not only is enduring abuse physically taxing due to the overwhelming emotional distress, it’s psychologically debilitating to endure.